Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Unlimited Fibre 200.
 200Mbps download/20Mbps upload.
 With even faster speeds, Fibre 200 allows different members of your household to stream at the same time without waiting for shows to buffer.

 - Unlimited Fibre Max.
-900Mbps download/500Mbps upload.
-The best choice for heavy streamers, gamers or large households, Fibre Max provides the fastest and most reliable broadband connection.
+950Mbps download/500Mbps upload.
+The best choice for heavy streamers of Internet TV, gamers or large households, Fibre Max provides the fastest and most reliable broadband connection available from Hotshot.

 - No contracts.
 Where other providers lock you in for at least 12 months on their broadband plans, Hotshot gives you the flexibility to leave or cancel your plan whenever you need to.